 Presented here is a transcript of a lecture by Father Daniil Sysoev on dogmatic theology concerning eternal life, consisting of two parts - part 1 "On Eternal Torments" and part 2 "On the Life of the Future Age".
-Due to the fact that the sound quality in the recording is poor, in some places it is not Father Daniil's verbatim speech that is conveyed, but its general meaning.
 Also, notes have been added by the transcript's editor to more broadly reveal the meaning of Father Daniil's speech.
 They are placed in separate brackets and marked as (editor's note:…. ).

 This lecture is particularly relevant for refuting the heresy of "universal salvation" condemned at the Fifth Ecumenical Council.